Jessicavazm/t1w9-python-practise/README.md

 ### Inheritance
 - You can create a class that inherits the attributes and methods from another formed class.
 - New class = derived class / Existing class = Base class
+- Child class can access parent's class but not the other way around.
-- Re use an existing class
+- Derived class can have extra methods

 ### Polymorphism
 - Allows methods to do different things depending on the object it is acting upon.